 From Genesis To Reunion Revelation?

-Apart from throwing in some thinly veiled references to Pink Floyd, the
+Apart from throwing in some thinly veiled references to Pink Floyd, the Solo Agency chief was reacting to a November 7 BBC News item saying Collins is “open” to a reunion with Gabriel.

 “I’m open for it.
 I’m happy to sit behind the drums and let Peter be the singer,” Collins told the BBC.
 Collins expressed the same views in an Israeli broadcast and print media interview earlier in the day, but Giddings said that – as far as he’s aware – there are “no plans as we speak.”